mysoultan/reference-architectures/aks/secure-baseline/README.md

 kubectl apply -f https://raw.githubusercontent.com/mspnp/reference-architectures/master/aks/workload/traefik.yaml

 # Wait for Traefik to be ready
-# During the Traefik's pod creation time, aad-pod-identity will need to create the AzureAssignedIdentity for the pod based on the AzureIdentity
-# and AzureIdentityBinding, retrieve token for Azure KeyVault.
-This process can take time to complete and it's possible
-# for the pod volume mount to fail during this time but the volume mount will eventually succeed.
-# For more information, please refer to https://github.com/Azure/secrets-store-csi-driver-provider-azure/blob/master/docs/pod-identity-mode.md
+# During the Traefik's pod creation time, aad-pod-identity will need to retrieve token for Azure KeyVault.
+This process can take time to complete and it's possible for the pod volume mount to fail during this time but the volume mount will eventually succeed.
+For more information, please refer to https://github.com/Azure/secrets-store-csi-driver-provider-azure/blob/master/docs/pod-identity-mode.md

 kubectl wait --namespace a0008 --for=condition=ready pod --selector=app.kubernetes.io/name=traefik-ingress-ilb --timeout=90s
 ```